kumbulanit/t-sql/tech company/untitled/Presentations/Module5_Theory_Presentation.md

 -- Combining conditions
 WHERE BaseSalary BETWEEN 40000 AND 80000
-WHERE Department IN ('IT', 'HR', 'Finance')
+WHERE d.DepartmentName IN ('IT', 'HR', 'Finance')
 ```

 ---